 \subsection{Calculation of the intersection cohomology}

-This section is devoted to extend the statement of Proposition \ref{proposition} in the singular case.
+The aim of this section is to extend the statement of Proposition \ref{proposition} to the singular case.
 Let us start with some preliminary results. \begin{lemma} Let $X(\EE)$ be a projective contraction-free $\TT$-variety of complexity one corresponding to a divisorial fan $\EE$ on $(Y, N)$.
-Then there exists a subdivision $\EE'$ of the divisorial fan $\EE$ such that for all $y\in Y$ each cone of $\EE'_{y}$ is generated by a subset of a basis of $(N\oplus\ZZ)_{\QQ}$ and the natural morphism $X(\EE')\rightarrow X(\EE)$ is projective. \end{lemma} \begin{proof} First of all, we consider a star subdivision (see \cite[Section 11.1]{CLS11}) for every one-dimensional cone of $\tail(\EE)$.
+Then there exists a subdivision $\EE'$ of the divisorial fan $\EE$ such that for any $y\in Y$ each cone of $\EE'_{y}$ is generated by a subset of a basis of $N_{\QQ}\oplus\QQ$ and the natural morphism $X(\EE')\rightarrow X(\EE)$ is projective. \end{lemma} \begin{proof} First of all, we consider a star subdivision (see \cite[Section 11.1]{CLS11}) for every one-dimensional cone of $\tail(\EE)$.
 This induces a subdivision $\EE''$ of $\EE$.
 Secondly, to each $y\in\supp(\EE'')$ we consider a star subdivision of $(\EE'')^{+}_{y}$ for every one-dimensional cone of $(\EE'')^{+}_{y}\setminus\tail(\EE'')$.
-This last process induces again a subdivision $\EE'$ of $\EE$.
-We conclude by \cite[Corollary 3.28]{PS11} and the proof of \cite[Proposition 11.1.7]{CLS11} that the subdivision $\EE'$ is the desired one. \end{proof} As in Section \ref{betti}, the next result establishes relations between $h$-polynomial of polytopes starting with Example \ref{example1}. \begin{lemma} Let $\EE,\EE'$ be divisorial fans on $(\P^{1}, N)$ as in Example \ref{example1}.
-Assume that $\EE'_{0}$ is a subdivision of $\EE_{0}$ such that $X(\EE')$ is projective and each cone of $\EE'_{0}$ is generated by a subset of a basis of $(N\oplus\ZZ)_{\QQ}$.
+This last process induces again a subdivision $\EE'$ of $\EE$ (see \cite[Section 5.3]{LPR16} for more details).
+We conclude by \cite[Corollary 3.28]{PS11} and the proof of \cite[Proposition 11.1.7]{CLS11} that we may find the subdivision $\EE'$ as required. \end{proof} As in Section \ref{betti}, the next result establishes relations between $h$-polynomials of polytopes starting with Example \ref{example1}. \begin{lemma} Let $\EE,\EE'$ be divisorial fans on $(\P^{1}, N)$ as in Example \ref{example1}.
+Assume that $\EE'_{0}$ is a subdivision of $\EE_{0}$ such that $X(\EE')$ is projective and each cone of $\EE'_{0}$ is generated by a subset of a basis of $N_{\QQ}\oplus\QQ$.
 Let $d = \dim(X(\EE))$ and $d_{\tau} = \dim(V(\tau))$ for $\tau\in H(\EE)$.
 Then we have the formula

 for every $j\in\ZZ_{\geq 0}$, where $s_{\tau, b}$ is any $s$-sequence of the subdivision $\EE'$ (see the notation in \ref{tau}). \end{lemma} \begin{proof} Applying Theorem \ref{decomptoric} for the (toric) proper map $X(\EE')\rightarrow X(\EE)$ induced by the subdivision $\EE'_{0}$ of $\EE_{0}$ we obtain